JCCP Defines Medical Aesthetics Treatments

 The fact that a medical professional is carrying out “medical aesthetics” treatments does provide something of a conundrum when it comes to VAT and is considered by many to be a grey area.

 VAT rules as they currently stand – at the time of writing, at least; they are always subject to change – rely on the practitioner being able to support the categorisation they allocate to the treatments they provide.
 That is to say they need to provide evidence that the treatments they are providing are either medical (VAT exempt) or cosmetic (non-medical, standard VAT rate applies).
 Aesthetics practitioners who provide a mix of both medical and non-medical treatments are likely to be subject to partial exemption rules, which is another kettle of fish entirely…

-Using the JCCP definitions of medical, medically-related and cosmetic treatments to support VAT claims is potentially a key development all practitioners should be aware of.
-This is something you should speak to your accountant about as they will be able to keep you up-to-date with the latest rules and how they affect your business.
+Using the JCCP definitions of medical, medically-related and cosmetic treatments to support VAT claims is potentially a key development.
+It’s certainly something all aesthetics practitioners should be aware of.
+Speak to your accountant about this news.
+They’ll be able to keep you up-to-date with the latest rules and how they affect your business.
 We certainly advise asking them about the effects of these definitions on your VAT, especially if your accountant is not a specialist in medical accounting.

 Harley Academy founder and executive chairman, Dr Tristan Mehta said of this JCCP announcement: